outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - applying a specific core interaction function & associated solution automation workflow
           - applying a core interaction function structure as a general static method

+      - identify & apply changes to general solution automation workflows to fit them to alternate problem-solving tools or tools acting as components of a solution automation workflow (ai networks/algorithms, math functions, other structures for specific intents like 'info-finding' tools as 'filter sequence' structures)
+        - example: identify & apply changes to a solution automation workflow to convert it to an ai algorithm

       - identify & apply changes to problem structure to more optimally fulfill multiple/alternate adjacent core interaction functions (like connect/reduce) or associated solution automation workflows, as a general static method of solving a problem, thereby executing one or more core problem-solution interaction functions in a structure like a sequence/network as a general solution automation workflow

         - apply 'reduce' to the problem: